What is this project?

 Who is organising and funding the research?

-This research project will be run by Dr Laura Moss, Consultant Oncologist at Velindre Cancer Centre, Cardiff in conjunction with the staff of the Wales Cancer Bank, a multidisciplinary steering committee and with the support of the National Cancer Research Institute Thyroid Cancer Subgroup.
+This research project was initiated by Dr Laura Moss, (former) Consultant Oncologist at Velindre Cancer Centre, Cardiff in conjunction with the staff of the Wales Cancer Bank, a multidisciplinary steering committee and with the support of the National Cancer Research Institute Thyroid Cancer Subgroup.
+This has subsequently been taken on by Dr Kate Garcez who is based at the Christie NHS Trust.

 The project also has the support of the UK Endocrine Pathology Society, the International Rare Cancer Initiative, members of Thyroid Cancer Forum-UK and the European Thyroid Association along with thyroid cancer patient charity support from Thyroid Cancer Support Group-Wales and the Butterfly Thyroid Cancer Trust.